Ultimate Travel Guide to Vietnam

 Doc Let Beach

-The capital of Lâm Đồng Province in the Southern Vietnam Highlands, Da Lat, is centred around a lake, surrounded by pine-covered hills, scenic landscapes, evergreen forests, picturesque waterfalls, and vibrant flowers.
-Dalat is situated between Ho Chi Minh City and Nha Trang.
+The capital of Lâm Đồng Province in the Southern Vietnam Highlands, Da Lat, is centred around a lake, surrounded by pine-covered hills, scenic landscapes, forests, and picturesque waterfalls.
+Situated between Ho Chi Minh City and Nha Trang here is what to add to your Đà Lạt Itinerary.

 Best things to do in DaLat